That Heartbreaking Jon Snow Twist May Fulfill a Crucial Game of Thrones Prophecy

 Unlike with the valonqar, the show has emphasized the importance of the Prince That Was Promised prophecy several times, leading some fans to believe its fulfillment was inevitable.
 But due to the uncertain nature of prophecies in the world of Game of Thrones, it’s still unclear whether any of Westeros’ major players actually turned out to be the Prince.
 Not to mention that since Martin has yet to release the final two novels in his series, it’s also possible that the prophecy will play out differently in the books and the evidence we’ve cited from A Song of Ice and Fire will be irrelevant.

 But for now, let’s focus on how the prophecy appeared to play a role in Game of Thrones‘ final season.
-After Arya killed the Night King in the fourth episode of season 8, some fans were convinced that, after all this time, it was actually the youngest Stark sister who was the Prince That Was Promised.
+After Arya killed the Night King in the third episode of season 8, some fans were convinced that, after all this time, it was actually the youngest Stark sister who was the Prince That Was Promised.

 But judging by that heartbreaking twist in the series finale, it seems as though Jon Snow may be the true reincarnation of legendary hero Azor Ahai.
 Let’s dig into all of the details.